As the other articles on this site about Yosemite describe, it is known that Yosemite is truly a treasure of America and the planet.

 Lower Yosemite Falls Trail

-Another great stop is the Lower Yosemite Falls trail.
-It is easily accessible even in winter in Yosemite since it is paved and often plowed, and it has water flowing year-round.
+It is easily accessible even in the winter months in Yosemite since it is paved and often plowed, and it has water flowing throughout much of the winter season.

 Sometimes it will be a trickle or, after snowfall, a bit more of a flow.
 You can see the current flow status on the NPS Webcam.